In this section

 - Applicants must be affiliated with a university/college

 - Placement is contingent on the ability to complete a contract between CHW and University/College

 - Documentation of a minimum of 100 hours working with children and families in settings/capacities such as hospitals, daycare facilities, camps, schools, sports, etc.

 - Minimum of 100 hours is recommended, but will be considered on a case by case basis

 - Proof of current immunization record, CPR certification, and background check (required before start date)

 Should you meet the outlined criteria and remain interested in this experience, please submit the following documents to firstname.lastname@example.org

 - Personal statement

-- Completed by a supervisor: Relevant experience verification form(s)
+- Completed by a supervisor and may be sent by applicant: Relevant experience verification form(s)